WuphonsReach/blog/_posts/2019/2019-02-01-mbw-FreyaTwo.markdown

 ## June

-Going to go work for Sarranid, who are down to just a town and two castles.
+Going to go work for Sarranids, who are down to just a town and two castles.
 They're at peace now and not yet looking for mercenaries, but one of their truces ends in about a week.

+## July

+Goals before finding a claimant to tackle a kingdom:

+- 50+ relation with as many upstanding / good-natured lords as possible.
+This will make it far easier to be queen later.
+I should also try to get 50+ with martial lords, as they can be useful for marshal duties.
+- 40+ right-to-rule (RtR).
+This maxes out at 99.
+If you use all sixteen companions to spread the word you can get 48 RtR, but it causes problems above 30 if you still want to be a vassal.
+Above 30 and most / all kings will refuse you as vassal.
+(Claimants don't care and will still let you take up their cause.)
+- 200+ honor.
+Actually, I'm not sure what a good level of honor is.
+You might be okay with as little as +10 or +50 or +100.
+- 800+ renown, maybe 1000+.
+The more the merrier here because it gives you a larger capacity for troops.
+In the process of grinding up relations and raising funds, I'm already at 800+.
+- 400-500k in funds (denars).
+It will take 10-50k just to outfit the claimant in decent armor / weapons.
+Plus you're going to spend a lot money recruiting and training up troops to shore-up garrisons.
+You could get by with 200-300k if you're going to rebel against a small faction, but I'd still push for 500-800k in the purse before starting.
+- 10+ relations with as many villages as possible.
+The three quests I'm willing to do are: bandits, cattle and grain.
+This makes it easier to raise troops in a hurry later because you'll get more troops (and possibly better quality then raw recruits) when you visit the village.

+## July

+Sarranid finally go to war, I join as a mercenary company, and we take Ahmerrad from Khergits.

+War with Rhodoks vs Sarranids.
+Rhodoks only had 90 troops in Shariz, so my band of 110 were able to swoop in and snatch it.

+## August

+Back to working for Swadia.
+About 900+ renown and 900k in the purse.

+## September

+Working for Sarranid again who are down to just two towns and two castles.
+Doing a lot of running around, taking any castle that I can from Khergit/Rhodoks and leaving just 10-20 troops behind.

+## November

+27 right to rule (RtR), 1075 renown, 267 honor, 1.1 million denars.